Practice Management Software

 Are Both PMS and EHR Necessary in Mental and Behavioral Healthcare?

 The answer to this question depends on your therapy practice.
 In most cases, yes, because they perform different and vital functions with various benefits.
 Your PMS can help you cut down on time spent on administrative tasks, while an EHR can help you meet meaningful use standards and improve the patient care process.
 Both are also beneficial to a practice trying to go paperless or become more efficient.

 The choice to select a total practice management system that includes PMS and EHR all boils down to what your practice needs.
 By reviewing your workflow and identifying the issues you need to address, you can determine if you need both.
 If paperwork, excessive scheduling times and insurance claim problems are bogging you down, a PMS can help eliminate them.
-An EHR would focus on more of the treatment process, so if you want to make meaningful-use changes or have a smoother experience for the patient, you may want to think about the EHR route.
+An EHR would focus on more of the treatment process, so if you want to make meaningful-use changes or have a smoother experience for the patient seeking mental health care, you may want to think about the EHR route.
 If you need both, as many providers do, you can purchase an integrated system that makes your EHR and PMS work together for a streamlined workflow and efficient patient care.
 Even if you already have one or the other, it may be worth considering a bundled approach for a faster process.

 Get Integrated EHR & Project Management Software With ICANotes